WouterStemgee/azure-bicep-training/2_Bicep-templates.md

         - `name`: the name the resource will be assigned in Azure
         - other details: location, SKU (pricing tier), kind
         - properties: can be different depending on the API version
-- Resource dependencies: implicit dependency, Bicep will first deploy the plan before it deploys the app
+- Resource dependencies: **implicit dependency**, Bicep will first deploy the plan before it deploys the app
     ```bicep
     resource appServicePlan 'Microsoft.Web/serverFarms@2021-03-01' = {
         name: 'toy-product-launch-plan'